vgmstream/vgmstream/doc/USAGE.md

 effect_dlc3.awb: effect.acb
 ```

+#### GENH
+A byte header placed right before the original data, modifying it.
+The resulting file must be `(name).genh`.
+Contains static header data.

+Programs like VGMToolbox can help to create *GENH*, but consider using *TXTH*
+instead, *GENH* is mostly deprecated. *TXTH* is recommended over *GENH* as
+it's far easier to create and has many more functions, plus doesn't modify
+original data.

 ### Plugin conflicts
 Since vgmstream supports a huge amount of formats it's possibly that some of
 them are also supported in other plugins, and this sometimes causes conflicts.